+The Adviser normally considers a universe of primarily US mid- to largecapitalization companies for investment.
 The Adviser expects that normally the Fund's portfolio will emphasize investments in securities issued by US companies, although it may invest in foreign securities.